Testing Imprecise Hypotheses: Introduction

 \subsection{Overview of main results}

-We study the minimax tolerant testing problem in the following three settings: \begin{enumerate} \item[(i)] The Gaussian sequence model, under the $\ell_p$-metrics (\zcref{sec:gaussian_sequece}). \item[(ii)] A smooth Gaussian white noise model, under the $L_1$ metric (\zcref{sec:gaussian_white_noise}). \item[(iii)] A smooth density testing model, under the $L_1$ metric (\zcref{sec:testing_densities}). \end{enumerate} We derive minimax upper bounds across these various problems, and we complement them with matching minimax lower bounds in many cases.
+We study the minimax tolerant testing problem in the following three settings: \begin{enumerate} \item[(i)] The Gaussian sequence model, under the $\ell_p$-metrics ( Section \ref{sec:gaussian_sequece}). \item[(ii)] A smooth Gaussian white noise model, under the $L_1$ metric ( Section \ref{sec:gaussian_white_noise}). \item[(iii)] A smooth density testing model, under the $L_1$ metric ( Section \ref{sec:testing_densities}). \end{enumerate} We derive minimax upper bounds across these various problems, and we complement them with matching minimax lower bounds in many cases.
 Along the way, we identify the suboptimality of certain classical goodness-of-fit tests for these problems, and provide alternative tests which are both practical and minimax-optimal.

 Let us illustrate our results in the simplest case of the Gaussian sequence model (i), which is a canonical model for the study of minimax hypothesis testing problems, and serves as a convenient benchmark for more general nonparametric regression problems~\citep{ingsterNonparametricGoodnessofFitTesting2003,johnstone2019}.
 In this setting, one is given a $d$-dimensional, homoscedastic observation of the form